mha4065/origin-ip/README.md

 `./origin-ip -d domain.tld`

 ### Scanning Options
-- `i` : Specify a list of subdomains
+- `-i` : Specify a list of subdomains
-- `c` : Specify a list of CIDR
+- `-c` : Specify a list of CIDR
-- `r` : Specify a list of CDN ranges
+- `-r` : Specify a list of CDN ranges
-- `s` : Run the script silently and do not display any output
+- `-s` : Run the script silently and do not display any output
-- `o` : Write output to a file instead of the terminal
+- `-o` : Write output to a file instead of the terminal

 ## License
 This project is licensed under the MIT license.
 See the LICENSE file for details.